crillab/pfactory/README.md

 More informations are given in the following paper:

-pFactory: A generic library for designing parallel solvers, the 16th International Conference on Applied Computing (AC 2019), To appear.
+pFactory: A generic library for designing parallel solvers, the 16th International Conference on Applied Computing (AC 2019).
 Gilles Audemard, Gael Glorian, Jean-Marie Lagniez, Valentin Montmirail and Nicolas Szczepanski